When you know how to clean a bathroom properly but want to take the easy route on the odd job, these brilliant bathroom cleaning hacks are perfect.

 2. Make the shower screen gleam with tea or oil

-Find more ways to clean a shower in our dedicated guide.
+- Get the complete lowdown on how to clean a shower in our dedicated guide.

 3. Give windows a speedy shine with vinegar